5 Types of Long-Term Loans You Can Get in Singapore

 3. Study loan

 Tertiary education is often costly and that’s where study loans can be very helpful.
-Most banks offer student loans with a maximum loan tenure of 5 years and an interest rate of 4.38%-5.39% per annum depending on your loan amount.
-Licensed moneylenders would generally charge up to 4% a month.
+Most banks offer study loans with an interest rate of 4.2% to 4.5% per annum depending on your loan package’s terms and conditions.
+Licensed lenders generally charge up to 4% a month.

 4. Business loan

-Some banks offer business loans with a maximum loan tenure of 5 years and a simple interest rate of 3.5% to 11% per annum or an effective interest rate of 6.5% to 24%.
-With licensed moneylenders, interest rates are 1-4% per month and loan tenure is usually up to 12 months.
+Some banks offer business loans with loan tenures that go on for years, at an indicative interest rate of 3% to 12% per annum, depending on the type of long-term business loan you go for.
+With licensed lenders, interest rates are 4-8% per month and loan tenure is usually up to 12 months.

-This medium-term personal loan is versatile and often comes in handy when you need a sum of money for your personal needs, be it for a wedding or renovations.
-The repayment can be spread out comfortably over a year so the monthly installments are usually more manageable as compared to other shorter-term loans.
+A personal loan is incredibly versatile and often comes in handy when you need a sum of money for your personal needs, be it for emergencies or planned big-ticket purchases.
+The repayment can be spread out comfortably over a year or more so your monthly instalments are a lot more manageable as compared to other shorter-term loans.

-Most banks offer 12-month personal loans with an interest rate of 3.4%-11% per annum depending on your loan amount, while licensed moneylenders offer rates of up to 4% a month.
+Most banks offer 12-month loans with an interest rate of 1.9% to 5.54%per annum depending on your loan amount, while licensed lenders offer rates of up to 4% a month.
+As mentioned earlier, many banks offer longer tenures of 5 to 7 years for such long-term loans.

 What are the pros and cons of long-term loans?